jaysoo/nx-react-book/manuscript/introduction.md

 There are a few common concerns that people may have when they consider using a monorepo.

 - Continuous integration (CI) is slow
-- Everyone can change my code
+- "Everyone can change *my* code"
-- Lack of autonomy of each team
+- Teams losing their autonomy

 All three of these issues will be addressed throughout this book.